ahill818/ou-website/content/presentations/_index.md

 <b>Hill, A. J.</b>, C. C. Weiss, and B. C. Ancell, 2018: <u>Towards improving forecasts of severe convection along the dryline through targeted observing with ensemble sensitivity analysis</u>.
 29th Conference on Severe Local Storms, Stowe, VT, paper 14.2.

 <b>Hill, A. J.</b>, C. C. Weiss, and D. C. Dowell, 2018: <u>Exploring the utility of assimilating observations from a mesoscale network of StickNet platforms during VORTEX-SE with the High Resolution Rapid Refresh Ensemble</u>.
 29th Conference on Severe Local Storms, Stowe, VT, paper 74.

+<b>[INVITED] Hill, A. J.</b>, 2018: <u>The utility of ensemble-sensitivity analysis for targeted observing, ensemble subsetting, and
+investigating environmental controls on storm characteristics</u>.
+Cooperative Institute for Research in the Atmosphere, Fort Collins, CO, 2018

 <b>Hill, A. J.</b>, C. C. Weiss, and B. C. Ancell, 2018: <u>Ensemble-sensitivity analysis based observation targeting experiments for mesoscale convection forecasts and factors influencing observation-impact prediction</u>.
 22nd Conference on Integrated Observing and Assimilation Systems for the Atmosphere, Oceans, and Land Surface, Austin, TX, paper 613.